a-paija/Sales-Demand-Optimization-/README.md

 > **Note:** Detailed recommendations and execution strategies are consolidated in the final section of this report.

-## 🟦 Business Objective and Data Structure
+## 🟦 Business Objective, Data Structure & Preparation

 The primary objective of this analysis is to evaluate sales performance across locations, time periods, and product categories to identify opportunities for improving revenue generation and operational efficiency.

-Specifically, this project seeks to:
+This project seeks to:

 1. Analyze sales trends and revenue patterns over time
 2. Identify peak and low-demand periods across days and hours